persidastricl/persidastricl/README.md

 ## Atoms

-At the moment, a very simple implementation of atoms exists based on sbcl's `sb-ext:compare-and-swap`.
+At the moment, a very simple implementation of atoms exists based on [Shinmera/atomics library](https://github.com/Shinmera/atomics) function `atomics:cas` for portability.

 ```common-lisp
 (def a (atom nil))